RandyRomero/Cheatsheets/Computer Science/misc.md

-### What are green threads?
+### What are Green Threads?

-There are Threads that are kernel-level threads (system-level threads), that are controlled by the host OS.
+Green threads are threads that are completely controled within the app - as opposed to kernel-level threads that are controlled by the OS.

+question id: 9ae190ca-8538-43e8-aa2a-02e42ccd5a9b

+### What is the difference between kernel-level threads and green (user-level) threads?
+(4)

+0. Kernel-level threads are controlled by the host OS, so the OS decides when to switch between them.
+   Green threads are controlled by your app, so your app manages switching between this threads.
+1. Kernel-level threads use premtive-multitasking model.
+OS can switch threads whenever it (OS) decides that that is necessary.
+OS do not let
-OS decides when to switch between them.
-Because of pre-emptive multitasking OS do not let CPU-heavy long-processes run for very long time.
+CPU-heavy long-processes run for very long time.
 It can suspend the process and give the control to another process.
 If you want your I/O-tasks do not wait forever for CPU-bound tasks, this is the way.

-There are also green threads or user-level threads.
-They are threads that are completely control by the app itself (in our )

-In essence a green thread looks and feels exactly like a normal thread, except that the threads are scheduled by your app code rather than by OS.
+Green threads use cooperative multitasking model, so every thread can hold control as much as it needed.
+2. Green threads are much-much-much more lightweight than kernel-level threads.

+3. Green theads are not affected by GIL, but they still run within one system thread and, therefore, one CPU thread/core.
+That why they still can't run in parallel.

 question id: c4bb9063-b0f9-484c-82ae-2008482e433f

-- in Python threads are kernel-level threads, so operating system decides when to choose between threads of your python app, so you don't have control over context-switching or priority of threads

-Green threads are user-level threads (an opposite of kernel-level threads), that are controlled by your runtime (Python process in our case)
-With green threads we can control switching between threads and priority of threads.
-Green threads have less cost then usual threads.

-Kernel-level threads (or system threads) use preemtive multitasking (threads are obliged to yield control back when OS demands for it)
-User-level threads use cooperative multitasking (threads give control back voluntarily).

-Green threads are much more lightweight than system threads.

-Green theads are not affected by GIL, but they still run within one system thread and, therefore, one CPU thread/core.
-That why they still can't run in parallel.

 ### What is Round Robin?